Skip to main content

 AVI is COE-accredited (Council on Occupational Education) and SCHEV-certified (State Council of Higher Education for Virginia).
 These aren’t just credentials on a wall — they directly affect your experience as a student.

 COE accreditation means AVI meets rigorous national standards for educational quality.
-It also makes federal financial aid available to eligible students.
 SCHEV certification means AVI is formally recognized by the Commonwealth of Virginia as an approved postsecondary institution.
 When you train at an accredited school, you’re training at a program Virginia’s licensing board will recognize.

 Not every massage school in the region carries both of these credentials.
 It’s one of the clearest ways to evaluate a program before you commit.